carseys/pediatric-sepsis-ml-kaggle/README.md

 ## Use
 * Install required packages based on requirements.txt
 * Follow examples in models.ipynb for using processing functions and modeling processed data.
+* The biggest challenge was addressing the sparse nature of the data.
+See data_visualizations.ipynb to see how sparse at different points.
+* See processing_data.py for classes and functions to process data before splitting for model training.
+* See modeling.py for function splitting data for model training and function for developing upload file to kaggle.
+* The file processing-and-model-development.ipynb is less organized and was used for developing functions for this project.

 ## Further Description:
-### Dataset challenges
-* The biggest challenge was addressing the sparse nature of the data.
-See data_visualizations.ipynb to see how sparse.

 ### Preprocessing:
 * Removing duplicate entries.